DamiOyadiran/bropls/README.md

-# Android Prework - *Name of App Here*
+# Android Prework - *Dami's Pre-Work*

 Submitted by: **Dami Oyadiran**

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Dami's Pre-Work** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features